alexpovel/srgn/README.md

 ```

 Similarly, multiple scopes can be specified.
 If two are given, the one applied first is
-**language grammar-aware**, and can scope syntactical elements of source code (think
+**language grammar-aware**, and can scope syntactical elements of source code (think,
-"all bodies of `class` definitions in Python").
-The second scope, the regular expression
+for example, "all bodies of `class` definitions in Python").
+The second scope, the
-pattern, is then **applied only *within* that first scope**.
-This enables search and
+regular expression pattern, is then **applied only *within* that first scope**.
+This
-manipulation at precision not normally possible using plain regular expressions.
+enables search and manipulation at precision not normally possible using plain regular
+expressions.

 For example, consider this Python source file: